Salina Regional Airport: History

-On March 21, 1946, as the USAAF underwent significant restructuring, the airfield was transferred to the Fifteenth Air Force, then part of the Strategic Air Command.
-Then in January 1948, following the formation of the Air Force, the airfield was renamed Smoky Hill Air Force Base.
+On March 21, 1946, as the Army Air Forces underwent significant restructuring, the airfield was transferred to the Fifteenth Air Force, then part of the Strategic Air Command.
+Then in January 1948, following the formation of the United States Air Force, the airfield was renamed Smoky Hill Air Force Base.

 As postwar budgets declined, the base was eventually closed and turned over to the Air Materiel Command late in 1949.

 As the Air Force's needs grew during the Korean War, the base was reactivated on August 1, 1951.
 The base hosted the 310th and 40th Bombardment Wings.

 On March 16, 1957, the base was renamed Schilling Air Force Base, in honor of Colonel David C. Schilling.

 Throughout 1964, rumors circulated that the base was being considered for a shutdown.
 In November, Defense Secretary Robert McNamara announced that Schilling AFB, along with 94 other military installations, would be closing.
 The shutdown began in 1965 and was completed in 1967.

 The airport was the takeoff and landing point for the Virgin Atlantic GlobalFlyer, flown by Steve Fossett in the first nonstop, non-refueled solo circumnavigation of the earth from February 28 to March 3, 2005.
 In 2006, Fossett embarked on another such flight in the GlobalFlyer, again departing and arriving Salina, from March 14 to 17, 2006.
 This time he broke the world record for distance over a closed circuit without landing, which he had set a month prior.

 Salina Regional Airport has memorialized the records set by Steve Fossett with Fossett Plaza.
 The plaza has a memorial, seating area, plaques with the story of the Global Flyer and Steve Fossett, and a viewing area to observe operations.